Conversations done

 Ermanna Montanari

-Ermanna Montanari is the founder, actress, author and set designer of Teatro delle Able.
-She leads a personal vocal research path within the company for which she has received numerous national and international awards.
-She has created various music CDs together with the composer Luigi Ceccarelli, including in 2020 “Fedeli d’Amore” published by Stradivarius.
-She has published “Cellula”, co-written with Enrico Pitozzi, Quodlibet, 2021.
+Founder, actress, author and set designer of the Teatro delle Albe, she conducts a personal vocal research path within the company for which she has received numerous national and international awards.
+He has made various music CDs together with the composer Luigi Ceccarelli, including in 2020 Faithful of Love published by Stradivarius.
+He has published Cellula, co-written with Enrico Pitozzi, Quodlibet, 2021.

-The silent cry of Helene Weigel in the role of Mutter Courage, expressing pain and anger at injustice, is famous.
-For an actress, voice is the potentiality of all sounds, achieved at times through silence and other times through a spiralling concert of sounds.
-It comes from the ground where we stand, runs through our body on stage, to reach out to the inexplicable reality that surrounds us.
-Beyond languages and words, voice communicates vulnerability and persistence in intonations, songs, and vibrations.
-The voice is a mysterious and effective vehicle to be in contact with spectators in the remote regions of the nameless.
+Helene Weigel ‘s mute cry in the role of Mutter Courage is famous for expressing pain and anger at injustice.
+The voice for an actress is the potential of all sounds that is realized sometimes in silence and sometimes in a whirling sound concert.
+It comes from the earth where we place our feet, crosses the body on stage and heads to the inexplicable reality that surrounds us.
+Beyond languages and words, it communicates vulnerability and stubbornness in intonations, songs and vibrations.
+The voice is a mysterious and effective vehicle for being in contact with onlookers in the remote regions of the nameless.

 October 27, 2021